 SVG files are graphics that are totally scaleable so you can use them for a wide range of projects.

-I used my SWAK and Mod Valentines SVG file packs from the Love Notes bundle to make these versatile stickers.
+I used my SWAK and Mod Valentines SVG file packs from my Love Notes SVG bundle to make these versatile stickers.
 With Cricut’s Print Then Cut Feature you won’t believe how incredibly easy it is to make your own stickers!

 How to Make Stickers with Cricut Print & Cut